The Human Truth Foundation

 ...

-21Costa Rica36.7
+21Costa Rica36.5

-Europe Avg50.3
+Europe Avg51.4

-World Avg87.7
+World Avg87.9

 q=199.

 Italy performs very well in ensuring human rights and freedom compared to most other countries.
 Italy comes in the best 20 in commentary in Human Rights Watch reports18, its nominal commitment to Human Rights19, opposing gender inequality20 and in the rate of gender bias (from 7 indicators)21.
-It does better than average for its success in fighting anti-semitic prejudice22, supporting personal, civil & economic freedoms23, speed of uptake of HR treaties24, LGBT equality25 and in supporting press freedom26 (but bad for Europe).
+It does better than average in its success in fighting anti-semitic prejudice22, supporting personal, civil & economic freedoms23, speed of uptake of HR treaties24, LGBT equality25 and in supporting press freedom26 (but high for Europe).
 But, there's bad news too.
-Italy does worse than average in terms of freethought27.
+Italy does worse than average in freethought27.
 In 2017, "parliament adopted a law finally making torture a crime, but with a definition and statute of limitations that do not meet international standards"28.
 The United Nations made specific recommendations in 2017 that Italy creates "stronger measures against gender-based violence [and stronger] anti-trafficking mechanisms"28.

 For tables, charts and commentary, see: